 Q: I’m 30 years old.
 Last year I claimed $5,000 of my super due to financial hardship – I suffered illness, and was not able to work.
-I only received $3,950.
+I only received $3,800.
 Will I get the balance back, since I haven’t worked since then?

 I’m surprised that your superannuation fund did not notify you of this tax when processing your claim.
-Unlike regular income tax deducted from your pay, which you may be able to claim back when you lodge your tax return if your income for the financial year falls below a certain amount, you cannot claim back the benefits tax payable on your super benefits.
+Unlike regular income tax deducted from your pay (which you may be able to claim back when you lodge your tax return if your income for the financial year falls below a certain amount), you CANNOT claim back the benefits tax payable on your super benefits.

-If you access your super benefits before you reach your preservation age (ranging from 55 to 60, although a person currently aged 30 has a preservation age of 60), then you can expect your super benefits to be subject to a benefits tax of 20% plus the Medicare levy of 1.5% (21.5%).
-If your benefit is made up of a tax-free component, then this part of the benefit is tax-free when paid before preservation age.
+A person under preservation age, who accesses super benefits early, can expect super benefits to be subject to a benefits tax of 20% plus the Medicare levy of 2% (22%).
+If your benefit includes a tax-free component, then this part of the benefit is tax-free when paid before preservation age.

 Note that my response cannot be relied upon as advice, and also note that I have calculated the possible tax payable on the benefits merely for illustrative purposes.